laizeferraz/TaskTimer/README.md

 ## 📚 Libraries

-This project was developed using the following technologies:
+This project was developed using the following libraries:

 - Routing - [react-router-dom](https://reactrouter.com/)
 - Form - [react-hook-form](https://react-hook-form.com/)